lonelycrab888/BiooBang/README.md

 ‘Nco-I’, ‘Nde-I’, ‘Nhe-I’, ‘Not-I’, ‘Dpn-I’,
 ‘Sac-I’, ‘Sal-I’, ‘Sma-I’, ‘Xba-I’, ‘Xho-I’.
 ```

+Precautions: If your target protein does not start with “M,” we recommend adding an “M” at the beginning and removing the “AUG” codon corresponding to “M” from the final generated sequence.
+This helps prevent hallucination errors by the model.

 Two proteins (GFP and mCherry) are used as examples in this demo script.
 You can set the input_path to `./experiment_data/input.fasta` to reproduce the results in our paper.

 For our example proteins (beam_width=50), we used 8 * NVIDIA GeForce RTX 3090(24G), and the running time was approximately 3 minutes per protein.
 The length of the protein is positively correlated with the duration of running inference.

 **More versatile fine-tuned models for a broader range of cell lines are on the verge of being unleashed—prepare for the revolution!**